open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST provide a way for the exporter to get the [Meter](./api.md#meter) information (e.g. name, version, etc.) associated with each `Metric Point`.

-`Export` will never be called concurrently for the same exporter instance.
+`Export` should never be called concurrently with other `Export` calls for the same exporter instance.
-`Export` can be called again only after the current call returns.

 `Export` MUST NOT block indefinitely, there MUST be a reasonable upper limit after which the call must time out with an error result (Failure).